Milton B. Matson

-Milton B. Matson is notable for being one of the earliest recorded American crossdressers who gained notoriety through media attention.
-He was a transgender man and crossdresser who was arrested in San Francisco 1895 for obtaining money under false pretense in San Francisco.
+Milton B. Matson (circa 1852-July 3, 1907) is notable for being one of the earliest recorded American crossdressers who gained notoriety through media attention.
+He was a transgender man and crossdresser who was arrested in San Francisco in January of 1895 after a warrant was issued for his arrest for obtaining money under false pretense in Los Gatos, California.
 At the time, San Francisco had its own crossdressing laws that prohibited the act in public.
 Although Matson was not arrested under these charges, he was made a spectacle by the media which published sensational articles on Matson's "true" identity as a woman.
 Matson was eventually released and spent some time on display as part of a local dime museum.

 Matson's gender identity was debated during the late 19th century.
 At this time, American society existed within the confines of a gender binary where sex and gender was either male or female.
 People who didn't conform to stereotypical masculine or feminine gender expressions were often unprotected classes of citizens.
 Matson eventually returned to court to in 1903 to assert recognition for his gender identity as a male.